Osheen0712/CricketT20Analysis_usingPython-PowerBI/README.md

 # Data Collection :
 The data is collected from multiple JSON files covering various aspects such as bowling, batting, match summaries, and player information.
-These files are included in the "DataDirectory/Dataset_cricket"  directory of the repository.
+These files are included in the "Dataset_cricket"  directory of the repository.

 # Data Transformation :
 The data transformation is performed using Python, where data from JSON files is loaded, cleaned, and saved into CSV files for further analysis in Power BI.